 All this seems pretty scary, but don’t worry – there are actually many positive effects of caffeine as well!
 For example, this special chemical can reduce inflammation and relieve pain, and it also just generally improves mood.

-But why does it affect us all differently?
+But why does caffeine affect us all differently?

 Because our bodies are all so different, the effects of caffeine really do end up becoming a personal question.
 For example, some people’s adenosine receptors are just less well suited to accommodating caffeine.
 The result is that caffeine just kind of slides around the brain without ever latching on and having an effect.